Are cameras in EMS worth it?

 Cameras in EMS are coming; when, how and why are the bigger questions.
 Cameras have serious pros and cons.
 This double-edged sword is honed razor-sharp, so we need to understand and discuss the larger issues.

-1. Vehicle cameras
+1. Ambulance cameras

 Vehicle cameras or driving cameras are mounted either inside or outside the ambulance to record traffic interactions.
 They are mainly for post-mortem dissection of accidents.
 They will protect you if you are not at fault in the collision, but let’s be honest — they are mainly used to protect your agency or employer.